rohaankamaraj/LinkedList-Zombie/README.md

 # LinkedList-Zombie

-In this CSE240 project, I write a Linked List from scratch, and use it to simulate a zombie congo line!
+I write a Linked List from scratch, and use it to simulate a zombie congo line!
 Which is to say, randomly choosing functionality I built into my Linked List and running those methods on the Zombie objects I created in my Linked List.
 I also used templating and operator overloading.
-Finished 11/24/21.